Why do you want to be rich?

 Take a second and think about it.

 Do you want to have a luxurious lifestyle?
 Do you want to travel?
 To eat at nice restaurants?
-Maybe you want to start your own business.
+To break free from your 9-5 job?

 In one sentence: I never wanted to have to make a bad decision because of money (e.g., staying at a job I don’t love because of car payments).